Sekharpitchala/Text-summarization/README.md

 # Description:

-This repository presents a Python-based text summarization pipeline utilizing the [Pipeline Library Name] library and the pre-trained [Summarization Model Name] model.
+This repository presents a Python-based text summarization pipeline utilizing the [Pipeline Function] library and the pre-trained NLP model.
 The pipeline is designed to efficiently condense long text documents into concise and informative summaries while preserving key information.

 # Key Features:

 Modular Pipeline: The pipeline architecture is modular, allowing for easy customization and integration with other NLP tasks.
-State-of-the-Art Model: The [Summarization Model Name] model is a leading choice for text summarization, known for its accuracy and robustness.
+State-of-the-Art Model: The NLP model is a leading choice for text summarization, known for its accuracy and robustness.
 Parameter Tuning: The pipeline offers flexibility in adjusting parameters like maximum summary length, language, and model weights to tailor the output to specific requirements.
 User-Friendly Interface: The pipeline provides a simple API, making it accessible to developers and non-experts alike.